ejakeway/test/README.md

-### Could we use an h2 heading?
 This is a test GitHub pages site.
 We would edit the content of this landing page directly in the README markdown file.
-However, do not use an h1 level heading!

-### Subheading
+This file cannot start with a heading of any level or else it will show up in the header of the entire webpage.
+That said, we can use headings from here down to break up text!

+# h1 subheading test

 Creating a single page of text is simple enough.
 I wonder how we would install subpages--may want to create a template?
 Would be able to reuse the Minima code base?